-- Explore ways of making U.S.-Japan-ROK trilateral cooperation more meaningful and resilient.
+- Explore ways to make U.S.-Japan-ROK trilateral cooperation more meaningful and resilient.
 Even as the U.S. is working closely with Japan and Korea to modernize each bilateral alliance, it is also working trilaterally with the two countries to improve coordination in the face of threats posed by North Korea.
 But the potential for greater U.S.-Japan-ROK cooperation extends beyond North Korea to the broader Indo-Pacific.
 Efforts in that respect may offer something of a proof-of-concept for networking the current alliance system.
-In July 2022, Washington and Tokyo launched the U.S.-Japan Economic Policy Consultative Committee (EPCC)-a "2+2" economic meeting including the Secretaries of State and Commerce and their counterparts, the Japanese Ministers of Foreign Affairs and of Economy, Trade and Industry-aimed at "countering threats to economic security and to the rules-based international economic order."80 Given Korea's shared interest in the EPCC's aims, as well as the country's leadership in key technologies central to economic and technological security, the U.S. and Japan should consider inviting Korea to join the EPCC or meet in the "2+2+2" format to address specific economic security issues. - Follow through on the U.S.' extensive commitments outlined in the Pacific Partnership Strategy.
-In September 2022, President Biden hosted the U.S.-Pacific Islands Country Summit, at which assembled leaders signed the Declaration on U.S.-Pacific Partnership.81 The White House also released a Pacific Partnership Strategy with ten accompanying lines of effort.82 This document rightly prioritizes many of the issues of greatest concern to Pacific Island countries, such as investment in climate change
+In July 2022, Washington and Tokyo launched the U.S.-Japan Economic Pol-icy Consultative Committee (EPCC)-a "2+2" economic meet-ing including the Secretaries of State and Commerce and their counterparts, the Japanese Ministers of Foreign Affairs and of Economy, Trade and Industry-aimed at "countering threats to economic security and to the rules-based international economic order."
+80 Given Korea's shared interest in the EPCC's aims, as well as the country's leadership in key technologies central to economic and technological security, the U.S. and Japan should consider inviting Korea to join the EPCC or meet in the "2+2+2" format to address specific economic security issues. - Follow through on the U.S.' extensive commitments outlined in the Pacific Partnership Strategy.
+In September 2022, President Biden hosted the U.S.-Pacific Islands Country Summit, at which assembled leaders signed the Declaration on U.S.-Pacific Partnership.
+The White House also released a Pacific Partnership Strategy with ten accompanying lines of effort.
+This document rightly prioritizes many of the issues of greatest concern to Pacific Island countries, such as investment in climate change resilience efforts, support for marine conservation, bolstered health architecture, and promotion of economic oppor-

-80 U.S. Department of State, "Joint Statement of the U.S.-Japan Economic Policy Consultative Committee: Strengthening Economic Security and the Rules-Based Order," July 29, 2022.

-81 The White House, "Declaration on U.S.-Pacific Partnership," Sept.
+&lt;sup>79 The White House, "FACT SHEET: President Biden Unveils First-Ever Pacific Partnership Strategy," Sept.
 29, 2022.

-82 The White House, Pacific Partnership Strategy, Sept.
+U.S. Department of State, "Joint Statement of the U.S.-Japan Economic Policy Consultative Committee: Strengthening Economic Security and the Rules-Based Order," July 29, 2022.
+The White House, "Declaration on U.S.-Pacific Partnership," Sept.
+29, 2022.
+The White House, Pacific Partnership Strategy, Sept.
 2022.

-resilience efforts, support for marine conservation, bolstered health architecture, and promotion of economic opportunity.83 As some Pacific Island leaders have criticized U.S. administrations for failing to follow through on commitments to the region, it is important that the Biden administration, in consultation with Congress, adequately prioritize and resource these efforts.
-The U.S. should finalize negotiations and enhance consultations with Congress regarding the Compacts of Free Association for the Marshall Islands, the Federated States of Micronesia, and Palau, which are set to expire in 2023 with the Marshall Islands and Micronesia and in 2024 with Palau.84 Successful conclusion of these agreements is a prerequisite for continued U.S. credibility in the Pacific Islands.
+tunity.83 As some Pacific Island leaders have criticized U.S. administrations for failing to follow through on commitments to the region, it is important that the Biden administration, in consultation with Congress, adequately prioritize and resource these efforts.
+The U.S. should finalize negotiations and enhance consultations with Congress regarding the Compacts of Free Association for the Marshall Islands, the Federated States of Micronesia, and Palau, which are set to expire in 2023 with the Marshall Islands and Micronesia and in 2024 with Palau.
+Successful conclusion of these agreements is a prerequisite for continued U.S. credibility in the Pacific Islands.